Divergence Strategy - Hidden Bullish Divergence & Hidden Bearish Divergence Trading

 Combining with Fib Expansion Levels

 In the example above once the buy trade was placed, a trader would then need to calculate where to take profit for this trade.
-To do this a trader would need to use the FX Fib Extension Levels.
+To do this a forex trader would need to use the FX Fib Expansion Levels.

-The Fib expansion was drawn as shown on the chart below.
+The Fib extension was drawn as displayed on the trading chart below.

 Divergence Strategy Setup